 Today, I want to look at the issue of setting exercise intensity in the context of aerobic work, interval training and weight training.
-It’s something I’ve been meaning to write about for a while (I think I actually started an article on it years ago) I have included it in other books (notably the Stubborn Fat Solution) and it is going in the woman’s book (still in progress).
+It’s something I’ve been meaning to write about for a while (I think I actually started an article on it years ago) I have included it in other books (notably the Stubborn Fat Solution) and it is going in The Women’s Book.

 Setting Aerobic Exercise Intensity